 Where there are multiple partners involved, all research articles supported in whole, or in part, by Wellcome must be compliant with this policy.

-Detailed guidance on each of these routes can be found on Wellcome's webpages..
+Further guidance can be found on Wellcome's webpages:

 To help to ensure compliance: